VIAME/VIAME/doc/manuals/sprokit/pipeline_design.rst

 A stamp consists of a step count and an increment.
 If two stamps have the same step count.
 A stamp's step count is incremented at the source for each new data element.
 Step counts are unitless and should only be used for ordering information.
-In fact, the \ref sprokit::stamp interface enforces this and only provides a comparison operator between stamps.
+In fact, the ``sprokit::stamp`` interface enforces this and only provides a comparison operator between stamps.
 Since step counts are unitless and discrete, inserting elements into the stream requires that the step counts change.

-The base \ref sprokit::process class handles the common case for incoming and outgoing data.
+The base ``sprokit::process`` class handles the common case for incoming and outgoing data.
 The default behavior is that if an input port is marked as being "required", its status message is aggregated with other required
 inputs: